leesamuel423/RunGraph/README.md

 ## Features

-- 🔥 Displays your Strava activities in a GitHub-style heatmap
+- 🔥 Displays your Strava activities in a GitHub-style heatmap with days of the week
 - 🏃‍♂️ Supports running, cycling, swimming and other activity types
 - 🌈 Color intensity based on activity metrics (configurable):
   - Duration: Time spent exercising